-My weekend begins with a check-in so pleasant I hardly know when it’s over.
-I take a seat in the airy lobby full of potted palms and sip a fruity cocktail while a clerk hands me a form to fill out.
+The check-in is so pleasant you’ll hardly know when it’s over.
+The airy lobby is full of potted palms and you sip a fruity cocktail while the clerk hands you the paperwork.

-A golf cart takes me to my room, and I ride through the spacious property with stunning views of the sea.
-Designed by two disciples of Hassan Fathy — the ‘barefoot architect’ inspired by traditional Nubian architecture — the Movenpick Resort El Quseir feels airy and authentic with its sandy-colored, domed rooms.
+The spacious property has stunning views of the sea.
+Designed by two disciples of Hassan Fathy — Egypt’s influential ‘barefoot architect’ — the Movenpick Resort El Quseir is airy and suited to its environment with its sandy-colored, domed rooms.

 Snorkeling at the Movenpick Resort El Quseir

-This is the highlight of my stay: a gorgeous coral reef for snorkeling that’s right on the property and doesn’t require a long bus or boat trip.
+This is the hotel’s main attraction: a gorgeous coral reef for snorkeling that’s right on the property and doesn’t require a long boat trip.

-If diving isn’t your thing, there’s tennis and basketball, walkways for strolls and jogging, a gym, jacuzzi and sauna, and (my personal favorite) a library where you can trade in your beach reads for new novels.
+If diving isn’t your thing, there’s tennis and basketball, walkways for strolls and jogging, a gym, jacuzzi and sauna, and a library where you can trade in your beach reads for a new novel.

-Although it’s not wildly famous, the hotel has a dedicated clientele of repeat visitors.
-Those who stay 10 or more times can have an olive tree planted at the resort in their name.
+It has a dedicated clientele of repeat visitors – and those who stay 10 or more times have an olive tree planted at the resort in their name.

-“We would rather be a niche market for Egypt,” General Manager Simone Hoch says.
-“We have Egyptian divers and repeaters, honeymooners that like to be away from the crowds.
-People who are into birdwatching and photography come here.”
+The hotel would rather be a niche market for Egypt, the general manager tells me.
+It gets Egyptian divers and repeat visitors, honeymooners who want to get away from the crowds, and people who are into birdwatching and photography.

 Dinner at Seagull’s Restaurant

-Executive Chef Ralf Schink has freshened up the menus at the hotel’s restaurants during his years at the property.
-It’s now lighter on the cream and butter with more seasonal and authentic dishes.
-The German chef prides himself on how only the salmon and apples are imported here.
-The rest of the ingredients are brought in fresh from nearby markets and local fishermen.
-The hotel also has a small fruit and vegetable garden and makes its own sundried tomatoes.
+Only the salmon and apples are imported.
+The rest of the ingredients come in fresh from nearby markets and the local fishermen.
+The hotel also has a fruit and vegetable garden and makes its own sundried tomatoes.